-They said, although the available sets of Anti Money Laundering (AML) rules are in line with globally-accepted standards, there is still a lot of scope to improve enforcements.
+They said, although the available sets of Anti Money Laundering (AML) rules are in line with globally accepted standards, there is still a lot of scope to improve enforcement.

 "Bangladesh has become one of Asia’s most remarkable success stories in the recent past.
 Bangladesh is an important market for trade finance within Asia & the Pacific.
 To remain competitive in today’s changing environment, both clients and financial institutions have to streamline their trade activities," said Mahbubur Rahman while addressing.